Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 The Sony Alpha A9 II is a compact high-end sports camera capable of silently shooting 24 MP images at up to 20 frames per second with no blackout between frames.
 It also boasts a wide range of third-party lens availability (Sigma, Tamron, Viltrox, Samyang, and others are available for Sony’s E-Mount).

-This camera’s speed and ability to nail shots in a variety of situations shook up sports and action photography when it was released in 2020, and the Associated Press went on to choose it to give to its global roster of photojournalists.
+In fact, this camera’s speed and ability to nail shots in a variety of situations shook up sports and action photography when it was released in 2020.
+As a result, the Associated Press went on to choose it to give to its global roster of photojournalists.

-The flagship Sony Alpha A1 does outgun the A9 II on most fronts – but it’s also much more expensive.
+To conclude, the flagship Sony Alpha A1 does outgun the A9 II on most fronts – but it’s also much more expensive.
+That’s why we’ve selected the Sony Alpha A9 II in this guide to the best cameras for photojournalism and documentary.

 Pros: